 Content Instructor/Advisor

 The candidate named below has applied for clinical practice next semester.
 Please indicate your assessment of the candidate's ability to teach in this area, based on your experience as the candidate's instructor of record or advisor in his/her content area.
 Please return the completed form to the School of Education, attention: Dr. Ashley N. Holland.

+Candidate

+Content Area

+Certification Level

 a.
 What are the strengths of the candidate in the discipline?

 b.
 What are the weaknesses of the candidate in the discipline?

-c.
-Would you say the candidate is proficient in using standard English?
+C. Would you say the candidate is proficient in using standard English?
+YesNo d.

-Yes No

-d.
 Does your experience with the candidate lead you to believe that he or she can function successfully in a teaching situation?
-Yes No Why or why not?
+Yes No Why or why not? e.

-e.
 Are you willing to recommend this candidate for Clinical Practice?

-f.
-If appropriate, please feel free to share any other information about the candidate which you believe should be part of the consideration process for Clinical Practice.

-Instructor Signature / Date

-and/or Chair, School of Education Signature / Date
+1 Yes 2 Yes, with reservations (please explain) 3 No (please explain) не (ріваве виріані) f.
+If appropriate, please feel free to share any other information about the candidate which you believe should be part of the consideration process for Clinical Practice stru ctor Signature / Date and/or Chair, School of Education Signature / Date

-BRESCIA UNIVERSITY SCHOOL OF EDUCATION Application to Clinical Practice Presentation Rating (Rating: 1=Beginning; 2=Developing; 3=Accomplished; 4=Exemplary)

-Oral Communication

-Written Communication Skills

-Evidence of Dispositions ETHICS:

-ADVOCACY:

-SERVICE:

-LIFELONG LEARNING: